-26. Staff cost cont.
+26 Staff cost (continued)

 The Group has made pension contributions amounting to AED 42.2 million (2020: AED 36.8 million) in respect of UAE national employees to the Abu Dhabi Retirement Pensions and Benefits Fund in accordance with Law No. (2), 2000 of the Emirate of Abu Dhabi.